Esri/hub.js/docs/src/guides/functional/discussions.md

 ## Common Terms

-A **Post** is created by a User that reference a _topic_ and _location_ within datasets, documents, teams, sites, and any Hub resource.
+A **Post** is created by a User with a reference to a _topic_ and _location_ within datasets, documents, teams, sites, and any Hub resource.

 Users can **Reply** to a Post, or add a **Reaction** to quickly indicate support or other feeling.

-Posts can be public or shared privately to a **Channel**.
-A Channel can include one or multiple Groups or Users.
+Posts are shared in a **Channel**.
+The Channel defines which groups/organizations can participate in the discussion, who can manage posts, and whether the discussion allows public participation.

 **Table of Contents**